Am0031/tech-blog/README.md

 ![MIT](https://img.shields.io/badge/License-MIT-blue)

-A note taking app using node.js, express.js and a frontend html interface for interaction with the user.
+A tech blog app using node.js, express.js and handlebars for the frontend templating.

 ## Table of Content